Paharakeke Trades United is the new go-to for all things trades in Flaxmere

 PTU finished 2022 on a high note when the council announced the final developers and issued a letter of support for the PTU.

-HDC chief executive Nigel Bickle explained as part of the council developments, there is a requirement to use local trades, “to ensure we build Flaxmere from the inside out” and that HDC has worked with PTU to help them prepare for the work that would become available.
+HDC chief executive Nigel Bickle explained as part of the council developments, there is an expectation to use local trades, “to ensure we build Flaxmere from the inside out” and that HDC has worked with PTU to help them prepare for the work that would become available.

 “Through the dedicated leadership of the founders (Andy) Winitana and (Tui) Smith, the PTU has grown from being a collective of tradies to a fully functioning entity, operating under board governance,” Bickle said.